Highlights from the Ratings and Financial Report for Ocean Power Technologies Inc. (OPTT)

 UBS gave a rating of “Buy” to OPTT, setting the target price at $14 in the report published on July 17th of the previous year.

-During the last 5 trading sessions, OPTT fell by -5.06%, which changed the moving average for the period of 200-days by +492.18% in comparison to the 20-day moving average, which settled at $3.31.
-In addition, Ocean Power Technologies Inc. saw 11.52% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OPTT rose by +4.38%, which changed the moving average for the period of 200-days by +297.44% in comparison to the 20-day moving average, which settled at $3.32.
+In addition, Ocean Power Technologies Inc. saw 15.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading